alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-touching-woman.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Touching or shaking hands with woman"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 4603-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 4603 question no. 2"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution, women]
-note: true
 excerpt: "According to the soundest opinion of the scholars, touching women or shaking hands with them does not nullify Wudu’ at all, whether these women are non-Mahram, one’s wife, or an unmarriageable female relative."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz